 Bowman was stunned though glad to hear Quoc's voice reply clearly from the fog, ' Nya, Dai-ta? '

-' The enemy are trying to split us apart, gobble each company one at a time.
-After Hien and Sang's companies pass through your line, Quoc, keep close on their heels, then I want you to lead the enemy further west along the flank of this mountain on a wild goose chase.'
+' The enemy are still trying to split us apart, gobble each company one at a time.
+After Hien and Sang's companies pass through your line, Quoc, for a few hundred metres keep close on their heels, then pick your moment, lead the enemy further west along the flank of this mountain on a wild goose chase.'

 Sharp reports from automatic rifles reached out from a cauldron of white smoke and fine rain.
 Spent rounds hurried overhead.
 Bowman sank on his heels, rifle gripped tight, and stared downhill, listened and waited, still catching breath, yet saw no movement, no tell-tale fireflies dancing in the cordite scented mist.